peter-evans/repository-dispatch/README.md

 #### `token`

 This action creates [`repository_dispatch`](https://developer.github.com/v3/repos/#create-a-repository-dispatch-event) events.
-The default `GITHUB_TOKEN` does not have scopes to do this so a `repo` scoped [PAT](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) is required.
+The default `GITHUB_TOKEN` does not have scopes to do this so a `repo` scoped [PAT](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) created on a user with `write` access to the target repository is required.
 If you will be dispatching to a public repository then you can use the more limited `public_repo` scope.
-Additionally, the user for which the PAT is created needs to have `write` access to the repository.

 ## Example